Japan's outgoing prime minister to attend Quad summit in US

 “Holding of the upcoming Quad summit is extremely significant, and it is important that Prime Minister Suga relays it to his successor," Kato said.

-Foreign Minister Toshimitsu Motegi told reporters that “our position on the importance of the Japan-U.S. alliance or achieving the ‘free and open Indo-Pacific’ is consistent whoever becomes the next party leader or the prime minister."
+Foreign Minister Toshimitsu Motegi told reporters that “our position on the importance of the Japan-U.S. alliance or achieving a ‘free and open Indo-Pacific’ is consistent, whoever becomes the next party leader or prime minister."

-Three candidates have so far announced their entry into the race, with Taro Kono, a minister in charge of vaccinations, seen as a front runner.
-Former Foreign Minister Fumio Kishida, who has shifted from his dovish stance to the right, and former Internal Affairs Minister Sanae Takaichi, who shares former leader Shinzo Abe's ultra-conservative stance, are also vying for the top job.
+Three candidates have announced their entry into the race, with Taro Kono, a minister in charge of vaccinations, seen as a front runner.
+Former Foreign Minister Fumio Kishida, who has shifted from a dovish stance to the right, and former Internal Affairs Minister Sanae Takaichi, who shares former leader Shinzo Abe's conservative stance, are also vying for the top job.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.